Python Array Methods

 Python lists (often used as arrays) come with many built-in methods that make it easy to manage, modify, and analyze data stored in them.

-Below is a rewritten explanation of common array methods, along with updated and original examples.
+Below is an explanation of common array methods, along with clear examples for each.

 Common Array Methods